espruino/EspruinoDocs/boards/EspruinoESP8266.md

 GPIO16 is not currently supported in Espruino, it is not a normal GPIO pin but rather is attached to the real-time-clock circuitry.

+### digitalPulse implementation

+The digitalPulse function is implemented by busy-waiting between pulse transitions.
+I.e., if you specify a series of 10 500us pulses the esp8266 will busy-wait for 5ms in order to toggle the output pin at the right moment.
+Other than the fact that your program will not do anything else during this time, this also prevents Wifi processing and empirically, somewhere after 10ms-50ms the watchdog timeout will kick in and reset the chip.

+### setWatch implementation

+The setWatch implementation uses interrupts to capture incoming pulse edges and queues them.
+The queue can hold 16 elements, so setWatch will loose transitions if javascript code does not run promptly.

 I2C Implementation
 ------------------
 The I2C interface is implemented in software because the esp8266 does